Compressing multivariate functions with tree tensor networks

 \section{Numerical Results for Function Construction}

 In this section we will compare the effectiveness of different tree tensor network topologies for representing a target function $f(\mathbf{x})$, using both direct methods and the tree tensor cross interpolation algorithm.
-The structure of the tensor network is specified by a labelled tree $\mathcal{T}$ and we will assess the effectiveness of such a tree by the error measures
+The structure of the tensor network is specified by a labeled tree $\mathcal{T}$ and we will assess the effectiveness of such a tree by the error measures

 where $\mathcal{T}(\mathbf{x})$ corresponds to the contraction of the given tensor network for a specified configuration $\mathbf{x}$ of the external indices.
 Here, $g$ is a randomly chosen subset of the full $2^{nL}$ grid points which is taken to be sufficiently large to avoid any sampling bias.
 The same subset $g$ is used when comparing the efficacy of different TTNS for the same function $f(\mathbf{x})$.
 The measure $\epsilon$ can be utilized to identify on average how well the TTN approximates a function over the points in $g$ while $\epsilon_{\infty}$ is able to critically identify outliers and make guarantees on whether the function is well approximated for any point in $g$.

 \textit{1D Function Construction} - We consider two emblematic single-variable functions: a Laguerre polynomial and a truncated series representation of the Weierstrass function.
 We compare these functions represented on three different labeled trees in Fig.~\ref{fig:1DFunctionCompression}: a one-dimensional path (i.e. a QTT) with the most-to-least significant bits ordered from left to right, a binary tree with the more significant bits nearer the root, and a three-pronged tree with the most significant digit on the end of one of the prongs.
-We use our direct constructive methods to build an exact tensor network representation of a given target function $f(\mathbf{x})$ on the specified labelled tree and then compare the effect on the error $\epsilon$ when systematically truncating down the bond dimension of the network (via an singular value decomposition of local pairs of tensors) from $\chi = \chi_{\rm max}$ to $\chi = 1$.
+We use our direct constructive methods to build an exact tensor network representation of a given target function $f(\mathbf{x})$ on the specified labeled tree and then compare the effect on the error $\epsilon$ when systematically truncating down the bond dimension of the network (via a singular value decomposition of local pairs of tensors) from $\chi = \chi_{\rm max}$ to $\chi = 1$.